 By AD 151 St. Justin Martyr described the Holy Sacrifice of the Mass very much as we would today: “And on the day called Sunday, all who live in cities or in the country gather together to one place, and the memoirs of the apostles or the writings of the prophets are read, as long as time permits; then, when the reader has ceased, the president verbally instructs, and exhorts to the imitation of these good things.
 Then we all rise together and pray, and, as we before said, when our prayer is ended, bread and wine and water are brought, and the president in like manner offers prayers and thanksgivings, according to his ability, and the people assent, saying Amen; and there is a distribution to each, and a participation of that over which thanks have been given, and to those who are absent a portion is sent by the deacons.”2

 Hebrew in the Mass

 The Hebrew word hallel-u-yah means “All praise God!”
 Hallel is praise.
 The u makes it a plural verb, hallelu, let us all praise.
-Yah, spelled yod-hay, is an abbreviation for YHWH (Yod-Hay-Vav-Hay), the name of God.
+Yah, spelled yod-hay, is an abbreviation for YHWH (Yod-Hay-Vav-Hay), the most sacred name of God.
 In Hebrew Scripture it is two words, hallelu yah.
 Following the Septuagint’s and Rabbi Yokhanan‘s Greek Allelouia, St. Jerome’s Latin Vulgate gives it consistently as Alleluia.
 That has become the traditional Catholic usage.
 In Hebrew Scripture we find hallelu yah at: Ps 104:1; 145:1; 148:14, 149:9, and 150:5.
 In the Deuterocanonicals, at Tob 13:22, and in the New Testament in Greek transliteration, at Rev 19:1, 3, 4, and 6.

 We proclaim it before the Gospel reading.